Johnermac/Johnermac.github.io/_posts/notes/container/2025-08-03-defenseinlayers.md

 Ok, containers are just processes, but how can we isolate them from other container and from the host?

-There is several layers that provide isolation, for example:
+There are several layers that provide isolation, for example:

 ![Alt text](/assets/images/posts/container/17.png){: .align-center}